-This web page contributes to national efforts to understand and change attitudes, beliefs and behaviors that can lead to stigma and discrimination.
-Changing stigma in a lasting way will require coordinated efforts, which are based on the best possible evidence.
+This web page contributes to national efforts to understand and change attitudes, beliefs, and behaviors that can lead to stigma and discrimination.
+Changing stigma in a lasting way will require coordinated efforts based on the best possible evidence.
 This web page provides a place to learn about the impact of stigma on vulnerable populations and offers best practices for preventing and reducing stigma with vulnerable populations within relevant community sectors.

 A Basic Definition

 “Stigma can be understood as an attribute, behavior, or reputation that is socially discrediting, and substance-related problems appear to be particularly susceptible to stigma.”
 (John F. Kelly∗, Cassandra M. Westerhoff)

 A Statement on Language

 “How we refer to individuals with substance-related conditions and that use of, and exposure to, the “abuser” label may inadvertently elicit and perpetuate stigmatizing attitudes.
 Because such a low proportion of individuals with these costly and harmful conditions access treatment and cite stigma as a major barrier” (Substance Abuse and Mental Health Services Administration, 2008)

 Great Lakes Region Statewide and Large Scale Anti-Stigma Campaigns